Building a habit to quit poker session on time!

 If you are feeling good, it does not matter either you won two, three or five buy-ins or lost few.
 You should be playing your game if you are able to concentrate and this is the most important part.
 Most professionals agree on this topic and even guys from Upswing poker lab backs it up, so make sure to listen.

 Quitting poker session based on your emotions!

-Another thing you need to take into consideration is your emotions at the table.
+Another thing you need to take into consideration is your emotions when playing poker.
 If you are feeling bad, angry, tilted or if you just lost a big pot and do not feel good because of that, then quitting is fine.
 But do not let this to become a habit.
 You need to learn and deal with your emotions, otherwise, it will become your enemy and you will be very limited on the time that you can play.
-As we already know, this is not very good
+As we already know, this is not very good 🙂

 Quit playing when you get distracted!